MrToph/cmichelio/README.md

 ## TODO:
 * Write plugin that copies over un-digested markdown-images without modifying the markdown according to the post's *slug*!
 (Needed solely for cross posting)
 * Write plugin that reads markdown svgs and copies them over modifying the markdown. like `gatsby-remark-images`.
 Done by `copy` plugin.
+* Install google-analytics plugin
+* Move static pages, like L-system to github, and adapt links in the markdown files
+* Check if feed is correct
+* Add drip widget?

 ## Cross post
 * Write command that publishes posts to medium + steemit